-The award and commencement of any contracts under this process will be dictated by the remaining durations of any existing contractual agreements we have with incumbent suppliers of services.
+The award and commencement of any contracts under this framework will be dictated by the remaining durations of any existing contractual agreements we have with incumbent third-party suppliers of services.

 1.2.
 SES Water

 We have one water resource zone which covers our entire area of supply.